Reference

 assert_realizable(impl=None)

-Validate that this TLT can be realized, optionally against impl
+Validate that this TLT can be realized, optionally against impl.

 construct(arg, **kwds)